mlabuda2/nf-tower-docs/docs/api/overview.md

 ## Rate limiting

-For all API requests, there is a threshold of 20 calls per second (72000 calls per hour) and access key.
+For all API requests, there is a limit of 20 calls per second (72000 calls per hour) and access key.